Ecological Services Initiative Review

 The perceived need for PES programs is not being driven by public sentiment.
 There is no stakeholder consensus on the appropriate mix of using regulation, compensation and other incentives to facilitate positive agri-environmental outcomes.
 Stakeholders do not want new programs established if it means cuts to existing support, and many note the need for better coordination between different programs.
 Many producers are opposed to preservation (removing land permanently from agricultural production) in favour of conservation (employing sustainable management) to achieve environmental goals.
 Viable PES funding options in BC are very limited.

 BC Agri-Environmental Programs

-The ESI’s strengths, weakness, opportunities and threats can be summarized as the following:
+The strengths, weakness, opportunities and threats to the ecological services initiative can be summarized as the following: